Bill-Kinder/Net-Zero-Plan/README.md

 A Git repository for our net zero project.
 Calculate the number of trees and cost of planting them to offset the Net Zero Initiative's carbon dioxide equivalent emissions!

 # Files
+- "CLICK ME!
+(MAC).command": Runs the program on MAC OS.
+- "CLICK ME!
+(WINDOWS).py": Runs the program on Windows OS.
+Also contains the main code for the program.
 - config.csv:

 # How to open the program